If you need to know right now

 The limp continued.
 Luna had good days and bad days — and that inconsistency fooled us repeatedly.
 A stretch of better days felt like recovery.
 A return of limping felt like a setback, not a pattern.
 The non-linear nature of her decline made it genuinely hard to know how serious things were.

 In October 2025, Luna had a vestibular event — a sudden, disorienting episode that looks like a stroke.
 We thought we were losing her then.
-She recovered enough to have more good days, which gave us hope.
-But the underlying tumor was still there, still growing.
+She recovered within a few days, which gave us hope.
+But she was still limping and the underlying tumor was still there, and still growing, unbeknownst to us.

 What to do if your dog is limping and the vet found nothing